Fancord/cast_remover/README.md

 ____

-Use it for put away calling typing.cast() function from you're code
+Use it for put away calling typing.cast() function from code in you're project

 ##### Example
 python cast_remover.py --path 'path to project'